eagletmt/neco-ghc/CONTRIBUTING.md

 It shows your environment information possibly related to neco-ghc.

 - Current filetype
-    - neco-ghc only works in the buffer with filetype haskell.
+    - neco-ghc only works in the buffer with filetype haskell or lhaskell.
 - ghc-mod executable (required)
     - neco-ghc requires [ghc-mod](https://github.com/kazu-yamamoto/ghc-mod) and it must be placed in your `$PATH`.
 - 'omnifunc'